bluccino/old-tutorial/nsamples/05-mcore/README.rst

 - introduced status LED @0, where @0 is re-mapped to @1 at the lowest level
 - bt_mesh_reset() not directly but notification of app with [RESET:CNT] message
 - app can control bt_mesh_reset() with [RESET:PRV] message
+- startup module flashes one of RGB LEDs at 90% duty

 #===============================================================================
 # 04-mcore (Bluccino mesh core for 4 LEDs and 4 buttons, app can't access mesh)